 The following image is a screenshot from a video filmed from the cockpit of a Bombardier Global Express 600 flying at an altitude of 46,000 ft.
 The camera used was an iPhone 7 with a 35 mm equivalent focal length of 29 mm (field of view about 73°).

 Note: the curvature of the horizon is not due to lens distortion.
-You can check this by following the link to the raw uncut video, where the camera was paning up and down to show that the curvature does not change in different parts of the frame.
+You can check this by following the link to the raw uncut video, where the camera was paning up and down to show that the curvature does not change in different parts of the frame, as would be the case on distorting lenses.

 The green symbols and numbers are data from the Head-up display.
 It shows essential informations to the pilot when he looks through the front window.
 The horizontal bar with the 2 circles is part of the Attitude indicator and shows an artificial horizon at eye level.
 You can move the head around, this line will remain at the same position with respect to the real horizon.
 The real horizon of the earth appears way below eye level at this altitude and is clearly curved.